collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 to make clear to the user that the BPM can be changed only when it is stopped.
 :::

-If you now open two controllers side by side, e.g. [http://127.0.0.1:8000?emulate=2](http://127.0.0.1:8000?emulate=2), you should see that the two controllers stay perfectly in synchronized:
+If you now open two controllers side by side, e.g. [http://127.0.0.1:8000?emulate=2](http://127.0.0.1:8000?emulate=2), you should see that the two controllers stay perfectly synchronized:

 ![controller-synced](../assets/tutorials/step-sequencer/controller-synced.png)